-James (Jim) Davidson is a partner at Davidson Houle Allen LLP, and has been practicing Condominium Law for over 30 years.
+James (Jim) Davidson is a partner at Nelligan O'Brien Payne, and has been a member of the firm's Condominium Law Practice Group for over 30 years.
 He represents condominium corporations, their directors, owners, and insurers throughout Eastern Ontario.
 His practice also includes building deficiencies.
 Jim is much sought after in the condominium community, and has been invited by many prominent organizations to speak about condominium law.
 In 2013, Jim was proud to receive the 'Ron Danks National Volunteer Leadership Award', which was awarded by the Canadian Condominium Institute (CCI) National Chapter, for his long-time work on CCI's quarterly publication 'Condo Cases Across Canada'.
 More recently, Jim was appointed to the Awards Selection Committee of ACMO (Association of Condominium Managers of Ontario) for 2016.